seelangs/seelangs.github.io/index.md

 Please remember that “Slavic Languages and Literatures” is what brings people to this list, yet not every post will contain a question or comment fitting neatly under that heading.
 If you are concerned that someone has posted something falling, in your opinion, too far from the central purpose of the list, do not write to the entire list to express your displeasure.
 Instead, first understand that there must be some amount of wiggle room on a list like SEELANGS, as there will be some differences in what subscribers expect to see here.
 If you are new to the list, please observe for a while to see how most members are using it.

 If you must voice your opposition to the fact that a given subject has been raised on the list, please write directly to the list owners, as they will be in a position to take action, or explain why taking action is not warranted.
-The list owners can be reached by writing to: SEELANGS-l-Request@LIST.indiana.edu
+The list owners can be reached by writing to: SEELANGS-l-Request@list.iu.edu

 Please note that discussion of discrete political matters is not welcome on SEELANGS.
 However, as political and other concerns have influenced Slavic Languages and Literatures, if posting on such a theme, use common sense, refrain from using the list as a personal soapbox,  and remember to respect the rights of all individuals subscribing to the list.
 There are many other discussion lists and similar on-line discussion forums that exist solely for the discussion of politics, and you should save your commentary for them rather than SEELANGS.